Credibrate

 NS&I holds a monthly prize draw.
 Each £1 bond gives you one entry per month.
 Prizes range from £25 to £1 million.
 All prizes are tax-free.
 There is no interest — prizes are your return.
 The prize fund rate (equivalent AER) is set by NS&I and changes periodically.

-Expected value
+Expected value and worked example

 The expected annual prize winnings = Holding × Prize Fund Rate.
-At 4.40% on £10,000: £440 expected per year.
+At 3.30% on £10,000: £330 expected per year, or about £27.50 per month.
+On £50,000 (the maximum): £1,650 expected per year.
 However, actual winnings vary widely — you could win much more or nothing at all in a given period.
-Expected value is mathematically identical to the prize fund rate.
+With £10,000 held, you have roughly a 35% chance of winning at least one £25 prize each month.
+With the maximum £50,000, the monthly win probability rises to approximately 89%.

 Premium Bonds vs savings accounts